Spin filter of electrons through a zeeman splitting single quantum dot

 The spin polarized tunneling in QDs has been studied in previous both theoretically and experimentally~\cite{Recher,Hanson,Yamagishi}.
 However, realizing a high quality spin filter device is still a challenge for wide practical applications~\cite{Moodera:2007}.
 Considering the importance of spin polarized source in spintronics, it is necessary to further understand the spin filter effect, especially the energy structure of the systems for creating different spin polarized electrons.
-In this work, we derive a quantum master equation for describing electron transport in a few-electron QD considering Coulomb blockade effect.
+In this work, we derive a quantum master equation for describing electron transport in a few-electron QD considering the Coulomb blockade effect.
 Analytical solutions for the density matrix equations are obtained which is significant for study of the spin dependent tunneling.
+It is worth to note that master equation which derived from the microscopic theory is an efficient approach to describe electron transport in QDs with the Coulomb blockade effect~\cite{Gurvitz}.
 We will show here that, in the magnetic field induced spin filter, Zeeman energy is critical important.
 When the Zeeman splitting is smaller than the bias voltage exerted on the QD, the energy width of spin filtering window is determined by the Zeeman energy.
 On the other hand, when the Zeeman energy is larger than the bias voltage, the filtering window width would be determined by the bias voltage.
 Coulomb blockade potential induces transport windows for partial spin polarization.
 Finally, relations between the Zeeman splitting and temperature for different spin filtering efficiencies are discussed.

 The typical QD spin filter models are shown in Fig.~\ref{sys}. $\varepsilon$ is electron orbital ground state energy.
 The energy is split into two levels with distance of $\Delta=g^{*} \mu_{B}B$ under a homogeneous magnetic field $(0,0,B)$ in $z$ direction. $g^{*}$ is the electron $g$ factor in the QD material and $\mu_{B}$ is the Bohr magneton.
 When the ground state is occupied by one electron, the sequential electron with opposite spin direction needs energy $U+\Delta$ to enter the dot due to Coulomb blockade effect (with charging energy $U$) and Zeeman energy.
 The QD connected to two leads with left lead characterized by the chemical potential $\mu_{L}$ and right lead characterized by $\mu_{R}$.
 The Anderson Hamiltonian for the system reads ($\hbar=1$)